-- purgefile: Runs daily at 2:00 am to delete old text log files, subject to the configured time interval to retain logs. - schedulereport: Runs hourly to check if a scheduled report is configured to run. - schedulepr\update: Runs daily to check if it is time to update the product registration/license.

-- schedule\au: Runs every 15 minutes to check if it is time to update the pattern file or other program components. - cleanfile: Runs hourly, to remove temporary files downloaded for scan-behind or large file scanning. - DbOldDataCleanup.sh: Runs daily at 2:05 am to clean up old reporting log data in the database and cleans up the old access quota counters in the database. - svc\snmpmonitor.sh: Runs every five minutes to verify that the logtodb, mail, postgres and metric daemons are running.
-It restarts them if they are not. - db\reindex.sh: Runs daily at 28 minutes past every other hour to rebuild corrupted database indices containing any invalid data.
-This maintains optimum database performance. - db\vacuum.sh: Runs daily at 3:58 am to perform garbage collection to free up unused space from database tables in order to maintain optimum database performance.
+- purgefile: Runs daily at 2:00 am to delete old text log files, subject to the configured time interval to retain logs. - schedulereport: Runs hourly to check if a scheduled report is configured to run. - schedulepr_update: Runs daily to check if it is time to update the product registration/license. - schedule_au: Runs every 15 minutes to check if it is time to update the pattern file or other program components. - cleanfile: Runs hourly, to remove temporary files downloaded for scan-behind or large file scanning. - DbOldDataCleanup.sh: Runs daily at 2:05 am to clean up old reporting log data in the database and cleans up the old access quota counters in the database. - svc_snmpmonitor.sh: Runs every five minutes to verify that the logtodb, mail, postgres and metric daemons are running.
+It restarts them if they are not. - db_reindex.sh: Runs daily at 28 minutes past every other hour to rebuild corrupted database indices containing any invalid data.
+This maintains optimum database performance. - db_vacuum.sh: Runs daily at 3:58 am to perform garbage collection to free up unused space from database tables in order to maintain optimum database performance. - S99ISSnmpd restart: Runs daily at 01:48 am to restart SNMP daemon. - tomcatchecker.sh: Runs daily at 01:18 am/4:18 am/6:18 am/10:18 pm to check if it needs to restart tomcat service. - schedule_crl_update.sh: Runs daily at 02:00 am to update Certificate revoke List (CRL). - IniRecover.sh: Runs daily at 03:55 am to check if it needs recover intscan.ini file. - log_purge.py: Runs daily at 1:30 am to delete old text log files. - clear_tmpfs.py: Runs daily at 3:00 am to clear tmpfs. - month_table.sh: Run daily at 4:00 am to schedule generate month table for Log and report. - logpurge.sh: Runs daily at 01:20 am to clear report_log. in /etc/iscan/log directory.